alvni1/Integrated-IT-Systems-and-Security-Management-Project/README.md

 ![KALI LINUX-2024-09-25-15-14-49](https://github.com/user-attachments/assets/2e040fdd-1885-4b65-b778-90751dd2065e)

-I used Entra ID to access the cloud-based identity access management and explore the different ways one can manage and secure identities.
+I used Entra ID with the cloud platform Azure to access the cloud-based identity access management and explore the different ways one can manage and secure identities.

 ![Screenshot (25)](https://github.com/user-attachments/assets/5cdf13d1-e2a0-49a2-a027-aafca5db73a9)